Manav-Pathak/kaggle_97_second/radme.md

 # FIXED y=data for keyword instead of argument

-# mfcc inconsis compulsory to fix
+# mfcc inconsis compulsory to

+# still artificial dime expan with 3rd as 1